ritz078/socialShare.js/readme.md

-image|null|url of the image that will be shared with the links toWord|true|to convert count numbers into words eg: 12000 to 12K twitterVia|null|string containing the via value for twitter sharing eg: 'ritz078'.Mandatory if twitter is set to true twitterHashTags|null|comma separated values to be shared as hashtags in a single string.Mandatory if twitter is set to true.
+image|null|url of the image that will be shared with the links toWord|true|to convert count numbers into words eg: 12000 to 12K twitterVia|null|string containing the via value for twitter sharing eg: 'ritz078'.Mandatory if twitter is set to true twitterHashTags|current page meta tag keywords|comma separated values to be shared as hashtags in a single string.Mandatory if twitter is set to true.

 ##How to use ?
 You can use these 2 classes to make a class clickable(open share dialogue) and show the share counts.